(roe PIN i role)

 There are no dosage adjustments provided in the manufacturer's labeling (has not been studied).
 Titrate with caution.

 Administer without regard to meals.
-Swallow extended-release tablet whole; do not crush, split, or chew.
+Swallow extended-release tablet whole; do not crush, divide, or chew.

 Abiraterone Acetate: May increase the serum concentration of CYP1A2 Substrates.
 Monitor therapy